dplass/dplass.github.io/_notes/Obsidian.md

 - **Easy search with note creation** - When you hit cmd-o / ctrl-o, you can search your notes by (parts of the) file name.
 And when that file does not exist, you can simply hit enter to immediately create it.
 - **Block transclusion** - I haven't used this much yet, but you can include parts of notes into other nodes, using `![[notename^blockid]]`.
 After typing the `^` it will show you a drop down so you can easily select the block you need.

-Many of these points came from some youtube video I watched, but I cannot find it again.
+Many of these points came from some YouTube video I watched, but I cannot find it again.
 (Great example of why it is important to have good literature notes with information on the source ;) ) If somebody knows, please email me.
 I've added some of my own key reasons to that list, and ordered it based on what contributed most to my own decision-making process.

 ## Why not Obsidian?